RsyncProject/rsync/rsync.1.md

     One side-effect of incremental recursion is that any missing sub-directories inside a recursively-scanned directory are (by default) created prior to recursing into the sub-dirs.
-This earlier creation point (commpared to a non-incremental recursion) allows rsync to then set the modify time of the finished directory right away (without having to delay that until a bunch of recursive copying has finished).
+This earlier creation point (compared to a non-incremental recursion) allows rsync to then set the modify time of the finished directory right away (without having to delay that until a bunch of recursive copying has finished).
 However, these early directories don't yet have their completed mode, mtime, or ownership